readonlylink/readonlylink-books/the-c-programming-language/src/chapter-1.md

 explicitly empty list.
 We will discuss this further in Chapter 4.

-You  should  note  that  we  are  using  the  words  definition  and  declaration  carefully  when  we refer to external variables in this section.``Definition'' refers to the place where the variable is
+You  should  note  that  we  are  using  the  words  definition  and  declaration  carefully  when  we refer to external variables in this section."Definition" refers to the place where the variable is